 - Requires iOS 17+ (iPhone XR or later)

-- iPhone 15 Pro or newer required for Apple Log
+- iPhone 15 Pro or newer required for Apple Log and 4K streaming

 - Supports manual controls, ProRes recording, custom LUTs